manikandaraj-T-N/Project1forfrontend/README.md

 ## Features

-- Navbar
+- **Navbar:** A navigation bar for easy navigation throughout the website.
-- Carousel
+- **Carousel:** An interactive carousel for showcasing important content or images.
-- Service Section
+- **Service Section:** Highlights the services offered by the website or business.
-- About Us Section (includes Owl Carousel)
+- **About Us Section:** Provides information about the website or business, including an owl carousel for dynamic content display.
-- Testimonials
+- **Testimonials:** Displays testimonials from satisfied customers or clients.
-- Partners
+- **Partners:** Showcases partnerships or affiliations.
-- Facts
+- **Facts:** Presents interesting facts or statistics relevant to the website or business.
-- Latest Post
+- **Latest Post:** Highlights the latest blog posts or news updates.
-- Client Images
+- **Client Images:** Displays images or logos of clients or customers.
-- Footer
+- **Footer:** Includes contact information, social media links, and other relevant details.
 ## Built With

 List the technologies or frameworks you used to build your project.